92P96AK/api_monday_dot_com/README.md

 }
 ``

+If you run this code on local server , make sure to use some reverse proxy service like ngrok. it will create publicly available url so that monday.com can send event.

 This is all, when you make change in specific column from monday board, it will multiply the value by 5 and call monday.com api to cast into result column.